gouherdanish/gouherdanish.github.io/_posts/2024-09-29-docker-networks.md

 #### 2. Host Network
 - This mode gives the container full access to the host’s network stack
+- It can give performance improvements since there is no Network Address Translation (NAT) involved.
-- It can give performance improvements when container has lot of ports
+- It can help also when container has lot of ports
-- it can also introduce potential security risks
+- It can also introduce potential security risks
+- It is only supported on Linux

 #### 3. Overlay Network
 - This mode enables containers running on different hosts to communicate with each other as if they were on the same network